Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Watchdog/Simple WDT.rst

 Procedure
 ~~~~~~~~~

-Connect the board, then open the example from Arduino IDE, "File" -> "Examples" -> "AmebaWatchdog" -> "SimpleWDT".
+Connect the board, then open the example from Arduino IDE, :guilabel:`File -> Examples -> AmebaWatchdog -> SimpleWDT`

 |image02|